 Imposed-Not Related Consequences

-It is this third type of consequence involving the suspension of privileges that parents struggle most to use and which will be the focus of this article.
+It is this third type of consequence involving the suspension of privileges that parents struggle most to use and which will be the focus of the remainder of this article.

 As part of imposing consequences, you may suspend privileges.
 But before you can do so, you need to understand what privileges are.
 Sometimes parents get so caught up in giving to their children that they miss what power they do have.